-1. You should learn that even though most people are probably comfortable with their current crank length this is probably because it is the only crank length they have ever used.
+1. You should learn that even though most people are comfortable with their current crank length this is probably because it is the only crank length they have ever used.
 We like what we are used to but, for most, their current crank length is probably too long for them for optimum performance.

-2. You should learn there is scientific support for the case for shorter crank arms.
+2. You should learn there is scientific support for the potential superiority of shorter crank arms.

-3. What you need to do to find out what crank length is best for you.
+3. You should learn what you need to do to determine the crank length best for you.

 I am perfectly happy with my crank length, why should anyone think I could riding somethng much better?

-Ponder this: Why is it that bicycle riders come in sizes ranging from under 5 ft tall (60 in, 152 cm) to 6 ft 6 in tall (78 in, 198 cm), a variation of over 30%, bicycle frames come in sizes from 48 to 62 mm (a 30% difference) yet most bicycle cranks are only available in lengths from 165 mm to 175 mm, a range of 6%?
+Ponder this: Why is it that bicycle riders come in sizes ranging from under 5 ft tall (60 in, 152 cm) to 6 ft 6 in tall (78 in, 198 cm), a variation of over 30%, bicycle frames come in sizes from 48 to 62 mm (a 30% difference) yet most bicycle cranks are only available in lengths from 165 mm to 175 mm, a variation of only 6%?
 Bicycle frames are readily available in 18 sizes but bicycle cranks on original equipment generally come in 3 sizes, 170, 172.5, and 175.
 As far as bicycle cranks go the industry may as well be taking a one size fits all approach.
-It serves the bicycle industry just fine because it is much less expensive to have just a couple of sizes but it doesn't make sense this would serve the athlete well.
+It serves the bicycle industry just fine because it is much less expensive to have just a couple of sizes but it doesn't make sense that limiting this choice would serve the athlete well.
 Is it possible the bicycle manufacturers care more about their profits than your performance?

 Why would crank length be so important?
 It is simple, each rider only touches the bicycle in three places, the pedals, the seat, and the handlebars.
 Crank length (and rider flexibility) is really what determines bike fit (seat and handlebar position) because both seat and handlebar position are determined by pedal position which is determined by crank length.
-The crank length-seat position determines the knee and hip angles when the cranks are at the bottom and top of the stroke.
-The crank length-handlebar position determines how close the knee must come to the chest, especially in the aero position.
+The crank length-seat height determines the knee and hip angles when the cranks are at the bottom and top of the stroke.
+The crank length-handlebar distance determines how close the knee comes to the chest, especially in the aero position.
 Yet, most bike fitters ignore crank length as a variable, doing their fit just using the crank length that is on the bike when it rolls through the door.
-Yet, crank length is just as adjustable as seat position and reach but the problem is it is not normally easily adjustable during a fit so it is ignored.
+Yet, crank length is just as adjustable as seat position and handlebar height but the problem is it is not normally easily adjustable during a fit so it is ignored.
 But, it is clear, one cannot do a really good bike fit unless one also knows the best crank length (or range of acceptable crank lengths) for the kind of riding the cyclist will be doing.
-If you ignore the crank length variable you are simply letting your equipment determine your maximum potential rather than finding the equipment that facilitates your reaching your FULL potential.
+If you ignore the crank length variable you are simply letting your equipment limit your potential rather than finding the equipment that facilitates your reaching your FULL potential.
 Crank length is a vital piece of equipment in that equation, it should not be ignored.
 We suggest that you do the work to determine what is the best crank length for you BEFORE you spend all that money to get a professional bike fit.